-I currently teach courses on Relativistic Quantum Field Theory, Group and Team Review Project, Quantum Computing Project, and Research Skills for Theoretical Physics as well as supervising numerous MPhys (and MSc) projects.
+I currently teach courses on Quantum Computing Project, and Research Skills for Theoretical Physics as well as supervising numerous MPhys (and MSc) projects.

 I am also a personal tutor, mainly for students on the Mathematical and Theoretical Physics MSc programmes.

 - Investigation of New Methods for Numerical Stochastic Perturbation Theory in $\varphi^4$ Theory DOI1 DOI2, Physical Review D, Particles and fields, D96, 5

 - Annual Review of Statistics and its Application, 5, p.
 451-471